Ambient-Impact/drupal-modules/ambientimpact_core/readme.md

 ### Optional: install yarn.BUILD

-While not required, we recommend installing [yarn.BUILD](https://yarn.build/) to make building all of the front-end assets even easier.
+While not required, [yarn.BUILD](https://yarn.build/) is recommended to make building all of the front-end assets even easier.

 ### Optional: use `nvm`